Family Guy controversies

 The American adult animated sitcom Family Guy has been the target of numerous taste and indecency complaints.
 The show is known to include offensive jokes including racial humor and violent, gory, and disturbing images.

-Critics have targeted Family Guy's reliance on cutaway gags, panning the show for its characterization and writing outside of these gags, and have unfavorably compared the show to contemporaries such as The Simpsons and Comedy Central's South Park; South Park itself has also parodied and criticized Family Guy in several episodes throughout its run.
+Critics have targeted Family Guy's reliance on cutaway gags, panning the show for its characterization, excessive pop culture references and writing outside of these gags, and have unfavorably compared the show to contemporaries such as The Simpsons and Comedy Central's South Park; South Park itself has also parodied and criticized Family Guy in several episodes throughout its run.
 The show's dark humor and sexual themes have also led to backlash from special interest groups.
 The Parents Television Council (PTC) has attacked the series since its premiere, deeming it the "Worst TV Show of the Week" on at least 40 occasions, and filing complaints with the Federal Communications Commission (FCC).

 Moral controversy

 Family Guy's frequent use of offensive jokes and satire has led to controversy.
 The jokes that receive controversy are often found in the cutaway gags.
 For example, in the episode "The Cleveland-Loretta Quagmire", Peter and a barbershop quartet sing and dance around the bed of a man with end-stage AIDS.
 The airing of this episode led to immediate backlash.
 This cutaway angered audience members and led to protests by several AIDS service organizations.
 In his 2006 book The Decency Wars: The Campaign to Cleanse American Culture, author Frederick S. Lane described Family Guy as among several television sitcoms that he believed were "aimed at the darker side of family life."